anttikissa/z/grand_plan.md

 nobody with their sane mind would do a method called `get__foo`.
 Unless they really needed one &mdash; and then it would possible.

+TODO should set_foo(bar) always return a copy of the variable in order to make "a = b = c" behave as expected?

 #### Getters and setters with arguments

 - `foo(a) = bar` translates to `set_foo(a, bar)`, if one exists.